What is a Data Warehouse and How is it Different from a Traditional Database?

 Post New Answer View All Answers

-What is the use of database management system?
+What is the main purpose of database?

-What is database management used for?
+What is meant by database server?